ajavamind/rca-studio2/README.md

 ## Using the Emulator

+You can change the game run by clicking on the cartridge name under the screen area.
+Clicking on the right side of the cartridge selects the next game, and on the left side selects the previous game in a list of games.
+Then click the "Clear" button to reset and run the game.

 As currently implemented the emulator uses the number keys 0-9 for the A keypad on the Studio II console, and the numeric keys (num lock) for keys 0-9 on the B keypad.

-For debug the following keys may be used:
+For debug the following keys may be used (upper or lower case):
 - 'R' key performs a system reset
 - 'S' key saves a screen shot in the folder "screenshot"
-- 'F' show the frame rate in the Processing SDK console terminal output area
+- 'F' shows the frame rate in the Processing SDK console terminal output area
+- 'D' outputs debug information in the Processing SDK console terminal output area
+- 'C' Arcade Game toggles coin insertion flip-flop emulation
+- 'P' Arcade Game toggles circuit board parameter switch emulation

-You will need to set the "gameSelected" variable array index to change the game run.
-It is set to the Studio 3 ROM.
+The "gameSelected" variable is an array index used to select the game to run.
+It is set by default to the Studio 3 ROM.

 ## Emulator Performance